The Canvassing Board is its own governing body. It is separate from either the Supervisor of Elections Office or the Board of County Commissioners.

 The Canvassing Board has many responsibilities:

 - Certifies Logic and Accuracy testing on voting equipment.
-The Logic and Accuracy process is a public test of the voting and audit machines used to count ballots.
+The Logic and Accuracy process is a public test of the tabulation and audit machines used to count ballots.
 The test ensures that voting equipment is working correctly.

 - Reviews and accepts signatures on Vote-by-Mail ballot envelopes.
 The Board reviews signatures on Vote-by-Mail ballot envelopes to confirm that the signature on the envelope matches the signature in the voter registration system.
-Once the review is complete, election workers open the envelopes and use the voting equipment to count the votes on the ballots.
+Once the review is complete, election workers open the envelopes and use the voting equipment to tabulate the votes cast on the ballots.

 - Reviews damaged and poorly marked ballots.
 Sometimes ballots get damaged in the mail, or voters mark their ballots in a way that the voting equipment cannot determine the intent of the voter.
 The Board oversees re-creating these ballots so that every vote is counted.

 - Certifies results of the election.
 The Board releases several sets of results over the course of the election.
-Preliminary results are released on election night, but the results will not be complete for several days.
+Preliminary unofficial results are released on election night, but the results will not be official for several days.
 The Board uses this time to review provisional ballots, count ballots from military and overseas voters, and conduct a recount, if required.
 The final set of results is the official version which includes all valid votes in the county.

 - Conducts post-election audit.
 After every election, the Board audits the results.
 In most Florida counties, the audit examines a sample of ballots.
-In Jackson County, the Canvassing Board selects randomly a race and polling location in which to audit post-election.
+In Jackson County, the Canvassing Board randomly selects a race and polling location in which to audit post-election.

 - Conducts recounts.
 A recount does not mean that there was a problem or suspected fraud in an election.
-Instead, Florida law automatically requires that we hold a recount whenever the election results are very close.
-The recount process ensures that during a close election everyone can be confident that their vote was counted properly, and the results are accurate.
+Instead, Florida law automatically requires a recount whenever the election results are very close.
+The recount process ensures that during a close election everyone can be confident that their vote was counted properly and the results are accurate.
 The outcome of the recount is part of the official election results.
 Recounts are open to the public.
 There are two types of recounts: a machine recount and a manual recount.